physiopy/physiopy.github.io/docs/community/contributorfile.md

 1. Pass all the CircleCI tests, and possibly all the codecov checks.
 2. Have the necessary amount of approving reviews, even if you're a long time contributor.

-You can ask one (or more) contributor to do that review, if you think they align more with the content of your PR.
+    Note : You can ask one (or more) contributor to do that review, if you think they align more with the content of your PR.
 You need **one** review for documentation, tests, and small changes, and **two** reviews for bugs, refactoring and enhancements.